How to buy Coca-Cola (KO) shares in Australia

 How to buy shares in Coca-Cola

 - Search for Coca-Cola.
 Find the share by name or ticker symbol: KO.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$58.74, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Coca-Cola, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Coca-Cola.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?